Dean Jones Trophy

 The One-Day Cup, (Note: Has had many different names previously; was known as the One-Day Cup, name prefaced by various sponsors, from 2010 to 2024.) for which the prize was renamed the Dean Jones Trophy from the 2024–25 season, is an Australian domestic List A 50-over limited-overs cricket tournament.
-It has had many different names, formats and teams since the inaugural 1969-1970 season.
+It has had many different names, formats and teams since the inaugural 1969–70 season.
 Initially a knockout cup, the competition now features a single round-robin followed by a finals series.

 The tournament is contested between teams representing the six states of Australia, who also compete in the first-class Sheffield Shield.
-Three other teams have also played in the tournament for short periods: New Zealand's national team competed from 1969–70 until the 1974–75, Australian Capital Territory participated from 1997–98 until 1999–2000, and a select Cricket Australia XI took part as the seventh team for three seasons from 2015–16 until 2017–18.
-The current champions are South Australia.
+Three other teams have also played in the tournament for short periods: New Zealand's national team competed from 1969–70 until 1974–75, Australian Capital Territory participated from 1997–98 until 1999–2000, and a Cricket Australia XI of young players took part as the seventh team for three seasons from 2015–16 until 2017–18.
+The current champions are New South Wales.

 History

 England was the first country to introduce a domestic one-day limited-overs competition with its Gillette Cup in 1963.
 Australia was the next country to do so when this competition was established in 1969–70.
 It has been held every summer since, under a wide variety of names and formats.
 It is a List A cricket competition.
-It was the first List A competition to feature numbers on player's shirts when they were introduced for the 1995–96 season and numbers were also subsequently introduced for the ODI series later in the season.
+It was the first List A competition to feature numbers on player's shirts when they were introduced for the 1995–96 season; numbers were also subsequently introduced for the ODI series later in the season.
 In September 2017, former Australian Test cricketer Jason Gillespie suggested that Papua New Guinea should be added to the competition.
 In August 2024, Cricket Australia launched a campaign to rename the trophy presented to the winner of the competition after a former player, with fans being able to vote to select the trophy's new name.